 There are some primary obligations on all producers of packaging waste relating to (i) packaging waste arising on a producer’s premise, (ii) information on packaging destined for reuse, (iii) information on the weight of packaging and (iv) their obligations regarding recovery operators.
 These obligations are detailed in the European Union (Packaging) Regulations 2014 (SI No 282 of 2014).

 1. Does your business supply an aggregate weight of packaging material and packaging which exceeds 10 tonnes in a calendar year?

 2. Does your business have an annual turnover of more than €1 million?

 If you are unsure of the volume of packaging material and packaging that you place onto the Irish market you may need to carry out a packaging audit.
-A list of independent consultants can be obtained from our office.

 Major Producer Obligations